Robots aren’t Taking over the World Yet. But this Robot Stock is a Smart Play on the Growth in Robotics.

-As for Fanuc’s stock, it’s up 15% so far in 2019 and its conservative management and penchant for maintaining high margin and quality products makes it a fine core holding.
+As for Fanuc’s stock, it’s having a rough year, down 18%, with most of the losses coming since February; but with Japanese stocks finally bouncing back after years of backsliding, it shouldn’t stay down long.
+Its conservative management and penchant for maintaining high margins and quality products makes it a fine core holding.

 In short, Fanuc is a high quality play on what seems to be an unstoppable trend.
-My Cabot Global Stocks Explorer advisory will continue following this Japanese robot stock with keen interest.
+My Cabot Explorer advisory will continue following this Japanese robot stock with keen interest.

-To learn more about Cabot Global Stocks Explorer, which boasts an average return of better than 26% as of this writing, click here.
+To learn more about Cabot Explorer, which boasts an average return of 230% on its 12 stock recommendations as of this writing, click here.

 Do you own any plays on the robotics industry?
 Tell us about them in the comments below.